 These youngsters generally don’t feel better once their mom or dad returns.
 This can make their parents pretty exasperated, as it seems like nothing they do is what their child needs.
 But the majority of these kids grow up to live a normal life — until these early fears are triggered by entering an intimate relationship.

-The sad fact: Adult love often reawakens childhood complexes.
+The sad fact: Adult love can reawaken childhood complexes.
 Yes, love can make us crazy.

 Janet was a lot of work as a child.
 Her parents remember that she required tons of attention, and every morning before school was a battle just to get her out of the house.
 Like most parents of kids like this, they were exasperated, but did not seek psychiatric help.

-Janet eventually "got over" it and did well in school, pleased her parents and found employment, but she failed time and again with men.
-Either she was controlling and bored, or she opened up to love, only to ruin it with clingy, demanding dramas.
+Janet eventually "got over it" and did well in school, pleased her parents and found employment, but she failed time and again in relationships.

 An Adult Therapy: After a string of ineffective therapies, Janet's new therapist tried something radical; she made a pact with her.
 Let’s not turn this therapy into another dependent relationship.
-Let’s deal with the adult self in you that actually wants to be independent and not clingy.
+Let’s deal with the adult self in you that actually wants to be independent.
 And, let’s find a way for your adult self to take care of your needy child self, even if it means that Richard may be disappointed because you’ve become stronger.